Cristiano Ronaldo in Portugal starting lineup, set to be first to play at six European Championships | TSN

 Ronaldo in Portugal starting lineup, set to be first to play at six European Championships

-LEIPZIG, Germany (AP) — Cristiano Ronaldo became the first player to feature at six European Championship tournaments when he captained Portugal for its opening game against the Czech Republic on Tuesday.
+LEIPZIG, Germany (AP) — Cristiano Ronaldo became the first player to feature at six European Championship tournaments when he captained Portugal to a 2-1 win over the Czech Republic in their opening game on Tuesday.

-The 39-year-old Ronaldo, who made his tournament debut at Euro 2004 where Portugal reached the final, already has the records for the most goals (14) and appearances (25) at the tournament.
+The 39-year-old Ronaldo, who made his tournament debut at Euro 2004 where Portugal reached the final, already had the records for the most goals (14) at the tournament, while he extended his appearance record to 26 games.
 He helped Portugal win the title at Euro 2016.

 He warmed up for this edition with two goals as Portugal defeated Ireland 3-0 in its final preparation games.

-“Another chapter in our history begins today,” Ronaldo wrote on X. “I fondly remember my first day with the national team, a journey full of challenges and victories.
+“Another chapter in our history begins today,” Ronaldo wrote on X before the match.
+“I fondly remember my first day with the national team, a journey full of challenges and victories.
 Now I have the honor of being alongside a team of champions, full of talent and determination.
 With everyone’s strength and support, we’re turning dreams into reality.
 Together let’s fight for another triumph.
 United, we’re unstoppable.”

+He was stopped by Czech goalkeeper Jindrich Stanek on Tuesday.
+Stanek pulled off a string of saves to thwart the Portuguese — and Ronaldo in particular — who dominated the game with nearly three quarters of the ball possession.

+Ronaldo was a threat throughout and earned praise from Czech coach Ivan Hasek after the match.

-Altogether, before Tuesday’s match, the five-time Ballon d’Or winner had 130 goals in 207 games for Portugal since making his debut as an 18-year-old under Brazilian coach Luiz Felipe Scolari in August 2003.
+Altogether, the five-time Ballon d’Or winner has 130 goals in 208 games for Portugal since making his debut as an 18-year-old under Brazilian coach Luiz Felipe Scolari in August 2003.

 Ronaldo just finished the club season setting a goal-scoring record 35 goals in the Saudi Pro League for runner-up Al-Nassr.
 He had an action-packed season, with four hat tricks and one red card.
 He was also suspended for an obscene gesture in February at Al-Shabab fans who were chanting longstanding rival Lionel Messi’s name.